 If your child has a toileting accident, we ask you to clean up.
 We will provide gloves and cleaning materials.
 Please have a spare set of clothes with you.

-Donations can be made by contactless card reader or via our website, not in cash.
+Donations can be made by contactless card reader, not in cash.

 Thank you for helping to make Skylarks a safe place for everyone